Sri Chinmoy Triple-Triathlon

 Teams: In the event that a team member fails to complete his or her leg before the designated cut-off time, another team member will be allowed to start the next leg at that time.
 In this case, the team will be permitted to proceed, and all ensuing team members' split times will be recorded, but the team will be recorded as a DNF, ineligible for any awards.

-The race finish and communications HQ is at the Elizabeth McKay Aquatic Centre at Yarralumla Bay.
+The race finish and communications HQ is at the YMCA Sailing Club, on Alexandrina Drive at Yarralumla Bay.
 Updates on competitor positions will be posted here throughout the day, and hot food and drinks will be served to athletes only.
-Hot showers are available, so remember to bring a towel and soap with a fresh change of clothes, so you can relax with a plate of pasta, cheer on your friends, and share stories of the day's exploits.
+Hot showers are available, so remember to bring a towel and soap with a fresh change of clothes.

 Full results, including split times, will be available on this website the following day after the race.